 Now I am a freelance writer, speaker, editor and reviewer living in the Suffolk countryside and London.

 Long hours spent looking out of the window at the changing agricultural landscape of fields and woods, and much grubbing in the soil of our sometimes too-large, sometimes too-small garden inspired serious thinking about plants and human history.
 Remarkable Plants was the first result.
-Botanical sketchbooks is now out (Thames & Hudson, Kew Publishing; Princeton Architectural Press)
+Botanical sketchbooks (Thames & Hudson, Kew Publishing; Princeton Architectural Press).

 Before that my interest in the history of tropical medicine and health took me to Liverpool to write about the Liverpool School of Tropical Medicine from colonial tool to agent of international development, Tropical Medicine in the 20th Century.
 A fascination with the problems caused by trying to deal with diseases such as malaria and tuberculosis led to Spitting Blood: a history of tuberculosis which explores how we have managed and mismanaged this great killer and why it still remains a threat.

-I review for Science, Times Literary Supplement, THE, Lancet and Medical History.
+I review for Wall Street Journal Science, Times Literary Supplement, THE, Lancet and Medical History.

-- Remarkable Plants that shape our world (with William Bynum)
+Remarkable Plants that shape our world (with William Bynum, in 6 languages)

-- Great Discoveries in Medicine (edited with William Bynum)
+Great Discoveries in Medicine (edited with William Bynum) translated into 5 languages

-- Tropical Medicine in the 20th Century: A history of the Liverpool School of Tropical Medicine
+Tropical Medicine in the 20th Century: A history of the Liverpool School of Tropical Medicine (as Helen Power)

-- Success in Africa: The History of the Onchocerciasis Control Programme in West Africa 1974-2002
+Success in Africa: The History of the Onchocerciasis Control Programme in West Africa 1974-2002 (as Helen Power)

-- Body & City: A History of Public Health (edited with Sally Sheard)
+Body & City: A History of Public Health (as Helen Power co-edited with Sally Sheard)